stiegerb/cmgtools-lite/TTHAnalysis/macros/leptons/LepMVAEfficiencies/README.md

 python makeXSecWeights.py treeDir/
 ```

+(Note that without this, MC samples will just be used unweighted, so this is only necessary when mixing MC processes.)

 Finally, run the fits and make the plots using `makeLepTnPFriends.py`.
 Modify the global variables at the top of the script to configure the binnings, pair selections, event selections, probe selections, and input files.
-The script caches the passed and total histograms in a pickle file (`tnppassedtotal.pck` by default).
+Beware that the script caches the mass histograms and the passed and total histograms in pickle files (`masshistos.pck` and `tnppassedtotal.pck` by default) after the first run.

 ```
 python makeLepTnPFriends.py tnptrees/ -j 8
 ```

 Note: when running in parallel mode, a warning message (`*** Break *** write on a pipe with no one to read it`) is normal.